 Get kitchen scales: See point above

 - Record snacks: Any nibbles or snacks should be included, whether it’s an apple or half a cheeky Snickers bar.
 It all adds up

 Understand and track your macro’s.
 Macronutrients are important to your fat loss goals.
 We’ll talk more about this below.

-We've covered the basics on how to figure out your BMR, how many calories to reduce your intake, and how to track this.
+We’ve covered the basics of figuring out your BMR, how many calories to reduce your intake, and how to track this.
 The next step is understanding what foods to eat to lose fat.

 Let’s begin by understanding what macronutrients are.
 Quite simply, macronutrients are carbohydrates, fats, and proteins.
 Our diet requires a balance of all three to function and survive.

 There are different macro splits or ratios, depending on your lifestyle or health preference.
 For example, a person with type 2 diabetes is likely to find it easier to control the blood sugar levels on a low-carb diet rather than a high-carb diet.
 So their macro ratios might be Carbs: 5%, Fats, 65%, Protein, 30%.